People

 Fabio holds an MBA from IMD (Switzerland), and MA in International Relations from Johns Hopkins University/SAIS (USA) and a BSc in Economics from the Universidade de São Paulo (Brazil).

-Gareth is also a Non-Executive Director of MCS Company.
+Karen is also a Director of the MCS Service Company.

 Sandra Walmsley